borisshou/frogger/readme.md

 - The ruby image was downloaded from nipics.com and modified.
 - The red cross image was downloaded from iconfinder.com and modified.
 - The background image was downloaded from azukichi.net and modified.
-- Adobe Fireworks CS6 is used to create and process all
+- Adobe Fireworks CS6 is used to create and process all images

 **Note: Frogger did a few improvements on the original Nifty scrolling game**
 - There are instructions being displayed before the game starts, and users press any key to continue reading the instructions.